 About the Fellowship

-The Mindich Fellowship occurs through participation in two Smith College classes: a 1-credit practicum placement with one of our trusted school partners nationwide (may be repeated for credit) and a 3-credit seminar with Professor Sam Intrator (optional).
+The Mindich Fellowship occurs through participation in two Smith College classes: 1-credit practicum placement with one of our trusted school partners nationwide (may be repeated for credit) and a 3-credit seminar with Professor Sam Intrator (optional).
+Mandatory Orientation Sessions: Thursday, November 17th AND Thursday December 1st, 7:00-8:30 PM.

 Project Coach, Smith’s nationally recognized youth development and leadership program, connects the resources of the Smith community to a Smith-created community-based youth development program.
 Through a cascading mentorship model, teens from city schools are supported, tutored and connected to Smith staff and students in a youth leadership program that prepares teens to be coaches and leaders in their communities and in their own lives.
 Project Coach teens coach recreational sports leagues in socioeconomically underserved communities, closing the “play gap” for poor children while building their own life and leadership skills.